symfony/symfony-docs/security/voters.rst

     The example used throughout this page features just two routes (``post_show`` and ``post_edit``).
     However, the advantage of voters is that you can reuse them in *many* places and centralize all permission logic.
-If you don't reuse permissions and the rules are simple, you instead might want to do the check in the controller directly and throw an ``AccessDeniedException`` to create the correct response::
+If you don't reuse permissions or the rules are basic, you instead might want to do the check in the controller directly and throw an ``AccessDeniedException`` to create the correct response::